-Flexible Packaging Bag Style Spotlight: Doypack (Stand-up Pouch)
+Flexible Packaging Spotlight: Doypack Bag (Stand-up Pouch)

 Containing anything from candy to soup to detergent to pet food, this popular packaging format is designed to stand alone unassisted and differentiates itself from typical flexible packaging bag styles for that reason.
 The Doypack is its own billboard, providing a great canvas for marketing and having much greater shelf visibility than packages that must lay flat.
 This stand-up pouch is loved by manufacturers and consumers alike because of its convenience, functionality, and pleasing aesthetic properties.

 A Brief History of the Doypack Bag

 The Thimmonnier Doy style pouch was devised in 1963 by French inventor Louis Doyen, then president of Thimmonnier Company, and trademarked internationally under the name 'Doypack'.
 Thimmonnier reports that today over 40 billion Doypack pouches are sold per year.